TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Experimental_Analysis.md

 ### Detailed Procedure
 The procedure follows as such:
--A drone will be deployed and shall fly a predefined flight path -The central computer and server/database computer will be started and connected to one another -The website will be monitored and recorded
+- A drone will be deployed and will fly a random flight path.
+- The central computer and server/database computer will be started and connected to one another.
+- The website will be monitored.
--Any errors and inconsistencies shall be recorded
+- Any errors and inconsistencies will be recorded.
--The computers will be shut down and be updated to address any errors or inconsistencies found
+- The computers will be shut down and updated to address any errors or inconsistencies found.

 ### Expected Results
 The hypothesis of this experiment is that the subsystems will:
--Operate without fail
--Operate without inconsistencies
+- Operate without fail.
+- Operate without inconsistencies.
--Operate without intervention from an operator
+- Operate without intervention from an operator.

 ### Actual Results
 During the first run of the experiment there was one error found.
-The error was an overflow exception found in the server/database computer’s code.
+The error was an overflow occurrence found in the server/database computer’s code.
 This error occurred due to a small oversight in the code and was quickly rectified.
-On the second and third run of the experiment no errors nor inconsistencies were found.
+On the second and third run of the experiment no errors or inconsistencies were found.

 ### Interpretation and Conclusions
 In conclusion, this experiment validated the designated subsystems.
-The only error found in this experiment was an overflow exception found in the server/database computer’s code.
+The only error found in this experiment was an overflow occurrence found in the server/database computer’s code.
 Once that error was rectified, the subsystems worked consistently and without intervention from a user.

 ---

 ## Experiment 3: Update Speed Improvement

 ### Purpose and Justification
-The purpose of this experiment was to test different methods of coding to improve the speed at which the server raspberry pi receives and updates the website with data.
+The purpose of this experiment was to test different methods of coding to improve the speed at which the Raspberry Pi server receives and updates the website with data.
 This experiment focuses on answering the question of can the update speed be improved upon.
 This revalidates the website, server, and database subsystems.

 ### Detailed Procedure
 The procedure follows as such:
-- Setting up the drone and defining a designated flight path
+- Setting up the drone and defining a random flight path.
-- Running the original code while the drone flies its’s defined to set a control update time
+- Running the original code while the drone is flying to find an update time for comparison.
-- Update the server code
+- Update the server code.
-- Run the new code while the drone is flying the same path and record the new update times
+- Run the new code while the drone is flying the same path and record the new update times.
-- Make code tweaks to improve the update time
-- Rerun the code, test again, and record new times

 ### Expected Results
 The hypothesis was that the new methods would decrease the update time for displaying data from the server to the website.
-The decrease in time would improve the response time to unauthorized drones on campus.
+The decrease in time would improve the response time to drones on campus.

 ### Actual Results
 | **Test Condition** | **Time Between Start and First Update (Seconds)** | **Time Between First and Second Update (Seconds)** | **Time Between Second and Third Update (Seconds)** | **Time Between Third and Fourth Update (Seconds)** | **Average Time Between (Seconds)** |
 |:-------------------:|:------------------------:|:------------------------:|:----------------:|:----------------:|:------------:|
 | Control | 35 | 67 | 3 | 26 | 33 |
 | Updated | 10 | 60 | 5 | 5 | 20 |

 ### Interpretation and Conclusions
-In conclusion, the update in code did decrease the update time by 10 seconds.
-This decreased in time supports the goal of this experiment of improving the website, server, and database subsystems.
+In conclusion, the updated code decreased the time it took the system to update by 10 seconds.
+This decrease in time supports the goal of this experiment of improving the website, server, and database subsystems.

 ---

 ## Summary of Experimental Outcomes

-Overall, the experimental results collectively demonstrate that the system functions as intended: it reliably detects drones operating within range of the Raspberry Pi unit, retrieves their geolocation and identifying RID data, stores this information on a central server, and uploads it to a secure website where Tennessee Tech campus police are alerted when new drones appear and can view their positions on a map.
-Testing confirmed that the detection and reporting pipeline is consistent and accurate, though a noticeable delay exists between initial detection and server-side display.
+Overall, the experimental results collectively demonstrate that the system functions as intended:
+- It reliably detects drones operating within range of the Raspberry Pi unit.
+- It retrieves their geolocation and identifying RID data.
+- It stores this information on a central server.
+- It uploads it to a secure website where Tennessee Tech campus police are alerted when new drones appear and can view their positions on a map.

+Testing confirmed that the detection and reporting pipeline is consistent and accurate, although a noticeable delay exists between initial detection and server-side display.
 As anticipated during the design phase, expanding coverage across the entire TTU campus will require a network of multiple Raspberry Pis to ensure continuous detection and minimize blind spots.

-This section evaluates how effectively the final drone tracking system met the specifications and constraints established at the beginning of the project.
-The requirements provided by the TTU campus police department formed the foundation for the system’s functional goals, and the legal and ethical constraints guided the design decisions throughout development.
-As detailed in the following subsections, the completed system meets the intent of the required specifications and operates within the stated constraints.
-Each specification is addressed individually, with justification and performance evidence provided to demonstrate to what extent the implemented system fulfills the original project objectives.
+This section evaluates how effectively the final drone tracking system meets the specifications and constraints established at the beginning of the project.
+The requirements provided by the TTU campus police formed the foundation for the system’s functional goals, and the legal and ethical constraints guided the design decisions throughout development.
+As shown belown, each specification is addressed individually, with justification and performance evidence provided to demonstrate to what extent the implemented system fulfills the original project objectives.

 ### Drone Tracking System Specifications
 #### 1. The system shall detect and track drones emitting RID signals flown over the contiguous TTU campus.